theodoretan/n-queens-CSP/README.md

 # N-Queens CSP

 ## Setup and Running
-To download and setup pypy3 if you dont already have it on your system:
+To download and setup pypy3 if you dont already have it on your system (Linux and Mac):
 ```
 $ sudo ./setup.sh
 ```

-To run the program:
+To run the program (Linux):
 ```
 $ pypy3.3 Python3/main.py N [-v] [-a]
 ```